icopy-site/awesome-cn/docs/awesome/awesome-agi-cocosci.md

 * [ChemCrow: Augmenting large-language models with chemistry tools](https://openreview.net/forum?id=wdGIL6lx3l) - ***NeurIPS AI for Science Workshop***, 2023. [[All Versions](https://scholar.google.com/scholar?cluster=8711939262720486725&hl=en&as_sdt=0,5)]. [[Preprint](https://arxiv.org/abs/2304.05376)].

+* [Artificial Intelligence for Retrosynthetic Planning Needs Both Data and Expert Knowledge](https://pubs.acs.org/doi/full/10.1021/jacs.4c00338) - ***Journal of the American Chemical Society***, 2024. [[All Versions](https://scholar.google.com/scholar?cluster=10595951443492961310)].
+The development of AI synthesis planners trained solely on reaction-example-data has stagnated and is not on par with the performance of “hybrid” algorithms combining AI with expert knowledge.
+This Perspective examines possible causes of these shortcomings, extending beyond the established reasoning of insufficient quantities of reaction data.
+The authors advocate augmenting the unique capabilities of AI with the knowledge base and the reasoning strategies of domain experts.

 * [Optimizing Spaced Repetition Schedule by Capturing the Dynamics of Memory](https://ieeexplore.ieee.org/abstract/document/10059206) - ***IEEE Transactions on Knowledge and Data Engineering***, 2023. [[All Versions](https://scholar.google.com/scholar?cluster=949715967083833369&hl=en&as_sdt=0,10)].

 * [LEGAL-BERT: The Muppets straight out of Law School](https://aclanthology.org/2020.findings-emnlp.261/) - ***EMNLP'20***, 2020. [[All Versions](https://scholar.google.com/scholar?cluster=11254432523766039890&hl=en&as_sdt=0,5)].
 Generating answers to legal questions, analyze contracts, and summarizing legal documents, making legal knowledge more accessible to non-experts.